Nuclear Weapons Free Zones in Canada: John Diefenbaker

-John Diefenbaker of the Progressive Conservatives was Prime Minister from 1957 onwards during a time of great turmoil from the divisive public debate about the nuclear weapons that followed World War II into the Cold War.
-Diefenbaker’s approach to international affairs and relations stemmed from trying to balance political support, public popularity and fiscal prudence.
+John Diefenbaker of the Progressive Conservatives was prime minister from 1957 onwards during a time of great turmoil from the divisive public debate about the nuclear weapons that followed World War II into the Cold War.
+Diefenbaker's approach to international affairs and relations stemmed from trying to balance political support, public popularity and fiscal prudence.
 Given the public and significant nature of nuclear weapons with world current events at the time, Diefenbaker would attempt to create defensive policies that aligned with the majority of the public yet while bolstering his party to continue his popularity given his landslide win of an election.
-Heightened by the Cuban Missile Crisis, Canadians’ at home were no longer locked in a debate as the side for pro-nuclear weapons was gradually gaining more traction and Diefenbaker's cabinet unity was deteriorating.
-Diefenbaker began his nuclear policy planning in April 1958 with the Cabinet Defense Committee (CDC) discussing various topics such as: Canada’s role and relationship with NATO, proposed ballistic missile defense systems, nuclear stockpiles and more related topics.
+Heightened by the Cuban Missile Crisis, Canadians at home were no longer locked in a debate as the side for pro-nuclear weapons was gradually gaining more traction and Diefenbaker's cabinet unity was deteriorating.
+Diefenbaker began his nuclear policy planning in April 1958 with the Cabinet Defense Committee (CDC) discussing various topics such as: Canada's role and relationship with NATO, proposed ballistic missile defense systems, nuclear stockpiles and more related topics.

-For nuclear weapons and stockpiles, Diefenbaker and his cabinet recognized that cost would be minimal in comparison to other defensive proposals as the American’s had come to agreement with the Canadian Government to oversee and be responsible for nuclear weapons in Canada, particularly in Goose Bay, where nuclear warheads were being stored.
+For nuclear weapons and stockpiles, Diefenbaker and his cabinet recognized that cost would be minimal in comparison to other defensive proposals as the Americans had come to agreement with the Canadian Government to oversee and be responsible for nuclear weapons in Canada, particularly in CFB Goose Bay, where nuclear warheads were being stored.
 Though the partnership did occur with the US military in Goose Bay, Diefenbaker was hesitant to approach nuclear negotiations with the Americans as they were concerned about what and how the public opinion may change given how significant and public the topic was.
 His hesitation stems from these domestic concerns and the political repercussions as he was trying to minimize the public divide of the country.
 Aside from these concerns, Diefenbaker was not against acquiring nuclear weapons.
 For a brief period of time, Diefenbaker contemplated whether or not to consult with Lester B. Pearson about the procurement of nuclear weapons as his cabinet advised against such actions to prevent appearing uncertain and insecure of their position.
-Even though in 1959, Diefenbaker's government had decided to allow the US to deploy and store nuclear weapons in Canada, the agreement and policy surrounding nuclear weapons was not clear due to Diefenbaker’s indecision stemming from balancing political support and public opinion.
-While Diefenbaker was not against nuclear weapons but due to the tensions and his concerns with the public and political audiences, Diefenbaker’s government and nuclear policy was poorly designed and finalized, leaving Canadian forces ill-prepared and exacerbating the division amongst the public on nuclear weapons.
+Even though in 1959, Diefenbaker's government had decided to allow the US to deploy and store nuclear weapons in Canada, the agreement and policy surrounding nuclear weapons was not clear due to Diefenbaker's indecision stemming from balancing political support and public opinion.
+While Diefenbaker was not against nuclear weapons but due to the tensions and his concerns with the public and political audiences, Diefenbaker's government and nuclear policy was poorly designed and finalized, leaving Canadian forces ill-prepared and exacerbating the division amongst the public on nuclear weapons.